Skip to main content.

 10:30 am – 12:30 pm

 All alumni/ae are invited to join members of the Alumni/ae Association Board of Governors for the annual fall meeting.
-President Leon Botstein will open the meeting with State of the College remarks.
-Alumni/ae guests who are interested in the work of the board are welcome to stay for the whole meeting.
-At 10:30 am coffee and donuts will be served for board members and alumni/ae guests.
-The meeting will start promptly at 11 am.
+(President Leon Botstein will offer State of the College remarks at noon.)
+Alumni/ae guests interested in the work of the board are welcome to stay for the whole meeting.
+At 10:00 am coffee and bagels will be served for board members and alumni/ae guests.
+The meeting will start promptly at 10:30 am.

 Pathways to Civic Engagement